 The second step is to have proper asset protection planning done.
 You can achieve this through estate planning instruments in a number of ways.
 You must do the planning before the cause of a lawsuit occurs.
 The law considers transfers fraudulent and reverses them, If you file after a suit is started.

 Once the assets to be transferred have been identified, the proper instruments to draft and place them under should be discussed with an estate planning attorney.
-Two common tools used for estate planning and asset protection planning are irrevocable trusts, and family limited partnerships.
+Two common tools used for estate planning and planning of protecting assets are irrevocable trusts, and family limited partnerships.

 An irrevocable trust, by design, cannot be modified, changed or revoked.
 An irrevocable trust provides asset protection in the form of ownership.
 The client is no longer the owner of the asset and it is no longer in their name, once they transfer assets to this type of trust.